d-prieto/2025IBComputerScienceCaseStudy/definitions.md

 ### Layer weight

 ### Hyperparameter tuning
+Hyperparameter tuning is the process of finding the best configuration settings for parameters in a machine learning model that aren't learned from data, like learning rate or batch size.
+Its purpose is to optimize the machine performance by testing a lot of different parameter combinations.
+Most commons methods used are: grid search, random search, Bayesian Optimization and evolutionary algorithms.
+Each of the methods make more efficient the machine.
 ### Backpropagation through time (BPTT)
+Is an algorithm for training RNNs on sequential data.
+The RNN follow steps to learn, calculates errors at each step, and use these errors to adjust weights.
+BPTT enables RNN to learn from temporal dependencies but it can struggle with long sequences because of vanishing or exploding gradients
 ### Loss function
+It measures the difference between a RNN model and its actual target values.
+Common types used are Mean Squared Error for regression, Cross-Entropy Loss for classification, and Hinge Loss for SVMs.
+The loss function choice depends on the problem type and impacts the model’s learning quality.
 ### Vanishing gradient
+The Vanishing gradient problem happens in deep Neural Networks when gradients become to small for backpropagation, which means that it unable learning from early layers.
+This issue affects the model's ability to learn complex patterns.
+Solutions commonly used are ReLU activations, Batch Normalization, or architectures like LSTMs.
 ## Long short-term memory (LSTM)
 [Expand the the definition from the booklet with examples so everybody can understand it]